 - To create CBS, first define the WBS, identify cost categories, and estimate costs. creates the CBS, and lastly, tracks and monitors costs.

-What is Cost Breakdown Structure (CBS)?
+What is a Cost Breakdown Structure (CBS)?

 A Cost Breakdown Structure (CBS) is an organized framework that categorizes a project’s overall costs into distinct segments, enabling project managers to monitor and control expenditures efficiently.